Ladies: It’s Time to Reclaim Your Libidos!

 Women rely on testosterone for many of the same reasons men do, including a healthy libido.
 Similar to the effect of menopause, birth control pills are known to atrophy testosterone levels.
 However, whether or not they have the same impact as menopause is still up for debate.

 Regardless of the cause of a testosterone deficiency, the hormone helps drive blood flow to the vagina.
 Without enough of it, sensitivity and lubrication can suffer, creating a less exciting and potentially painful, sexual experience.

 Psychological issues, medications, heart disease, and a range of other conditions can also impact sexual desire and performance.

 8 ways for women to give their libido a boost

 Whether symptoms are hormone-related or not, the best treatment strategies begin with a doctor’s assessment and recommendation.
 Therapy can be as simple as lifestyle changes to as complex as medical interventions, depending on each individual’s condition.

-1. Enlist a sexual-medicine specialist.
+1. Enlist a sexual medicine specialist.
 To get right to the point, consider consulting a urologist or other expert in sexual medicine.
-Not only will they be able to provide a more profound analysis, you can expect them to be more comfortable and skilled in discussing sexual concerns.
+Not only will they be able to provide a more profound analysis, but you can also expect them to be more comfortable and skilled in discussing sexual concerns.

 2. Sex therapy.
 The mind is said to be the most powerful sex organ.
 Our mental state can have a significant impact on our desire for sex.
 For women who have psychological concerns directly connected to sexual activity, therapy might include some form of sex education or couple’s exercises.
 In other cases, relationship counseling can help restore a romantic spark – however, any stressful life event can lead to a decreased libido.